xhyrom/discord-datamining/data/articles/normal/articles/360035344491/content.md

         </ul>
     </li>
 </ul>
-<p>Unfortunately, if you are a <strong>Nitro Basic, Nitro Classic, or Server Boosting</strong> member, you'll need to become a Nitro member in order to claim this promotion.</p>
+<p id="docs-internal-guid-1542ec94-7fff-2400-4d6c-8fd69cfd0273">Unfortunately, if you are a <strong>Nitro trial member, Nitro Basic, Nitro Classic, or Server Boosting</strong> <strong>member</strong>, you are ineligible to claim this promotion.</p>
 <h3 id="h_01HE3W5FZ40RFXJGZ4T6A5QNP2"><span style="color: #434343;">Note: If you claimed your Nitro membership from the Xbox Game Pass promotion, you will not be eligible to redeem a Xbox Game Pass for PC Code in your Gift Inventory!</span></h3>
 <h2 id="h_01HE3W5FZ4DBWTE2WV7RGQP24Q"><strong>Step By Step Claim Instructions </strong></h2>
 <p><strong>1) Log into Your Discord account and head to the Gift Inventory tab. </strong></p>